run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-azure-cv/README.md

 `process_image`: Send an image for computer vision classification of objects, tags, captioning or OCR.

 This loader is designed to be used as a way to load data as a Tool in a Agent.
-See [here](https://github.com/emptycrown/llama-hub/tree/main) for examples.